Georgia officials agree to spend $100 million on Hurricane Helene aid for farms and forestry

-ATLANTA — (AP) — Georgia's state government is diverting $100 million to spend on loans to farmers and cleanup after Hurricane Helene.
+ATLANTA — Georgia’s state government is diverting $100 million to spend on loans to farmers and cleanup after Hurricane Helene.

 The Georgia State Financing and Investment Commission voted unanimously Friday to spend the money, which had been set aside for construction projects or paying off existing debt.